Published on: 12/09/2021

 Comfort and Fit

 The Katana Lace model is ideal for both comfort and fit.
 However, keep in mind that this shoe has a narrow fit that may not suit everyone.
 Luckily, it’s available in European half sizes, making it easier to find the sweet spot.
 We recommend that you order one half or a full size below your street shoe size and no more to cater to this variable.
 If you want to buy this shoe to gain extra edging abilities, you may look for a tighter fit.
-Ideally, since the Katana is an aggressive shoe choice, you may have to experiment with a few sizes to determine what works best for you.
+Ideally, since the Katana is a performance shoe, you may have to experiment with a few sizes to determine what works best for you.

 Remember that it’s normal for your feet to hurt after a climb, but they shouldn’t be tight to the point of excessive pain or bruising.
 Take time to check out various reviews before buying or try them in-store to see if the stiffness, sensitivity, and shape work for you.
 You can always purchase more than one size and return what doesn’t work to ensure you have the shoe you want.
 New shoes need time to be broken in, and it’s all a part of the process.